Quick succotash recipe helps you enjoy corn and beans in a jiffy.

 It's the refined starches that are the problem in the main.

 Having picked and shucked the ear of corn, and podded the lima beans, it takes about twenty-minutes from start to finish to complete this quick succotash recipe.

 How to grow corn is not a lesson that any country bumpkin will need, but perhaps you're an urban dweller like me with a large vegetable garden.

 Not many foods beat a fresh ear of corn straight from the garden, either in terms of taste or satiety.
 Three days old from the green grocer and you have something very dull.

 Growing limas may be more mysterious, but in fact it's no more difficult that pole beans; they just have a long growing season, and you have to be patient.

 I prefer the pole beans as they are more prolific, easier on the back to pick and the hens won't get to the pods before you do.
 Plant them along a fence or on a wigwam of canes.

-Our quick succotash recipe is traditional American fare; it's definitely allowed on our modified Banting diet; I haven't put on an ounce whilst enjoying it through this summer, but then I know all about exercise and cholesterol and the virtue of the eight coloured foods per day menu.
+Our quick succotash recipe is traditional American fare; it's definitely allowed on our modified Banting diet; I have not put on an ounce whilst enjoying it through this summer, but then I know all about exercise and cholesterol and the virtue of the eight coloured foods every day.

 That means plenty of salads and fruit, and veggies that include the magic of beets and butternut.
-If you're still on the black and white diet, it's time to step up to colour.
+If you're still on the black and white diet, it is time to step up to colour.

 In South Africa I've never seen them in the greengrocer.
 You have to grow them yourself.